When is a Consumer Proposal the Right Choice?

 Qualifications to File a Consumer Proposal

-In order for you to be deemed eligible to file a consumer proposal there are several other conditions, besides being solvent, which you must fulfill:
+In order for you to be deemed eligible to file a consumer proposal there are several other conditions, besides being insolvent, which you must fulfill:

 - Be an individual; businesses are not allowed to file consumer proposals